-Rotation report: MSTP students will only be required to complete a fall written rotation report.
-The report can be written on a rotation completed earlier.
-Completion of the report will be required to obtain a passing grade in NGP Student Seminar (NSC 503).
-Qualifying Exam (Part I): The student in consultation with his or her advisor selects a minimum of 50 papers relevant to the student's scientific area of interest to be read by the student over a period of not more than 2 months.
+i.
+Part I exam: The student in consultation with his or her advisor selects a minimum of 50 papers relevant to the student's scientific area of interest to be read by the student over a period of not more than 2 months.
 At this time, the student meets with the committee, which will either approve the reading list or suggest further refinements to the scope of the exam.
 At the end of the reading period, the student formulates and submits in writing 5 broad hypothesis-driven research questions to their committee based upon the readings.
 The exam begins when the Committee returns a subset of these questions along with one or more of its own to the student.
 The student then has 1 week (7 calendar days) to compose written answers to these questions.
 As a guideline, a thorough answer to each question typically requires 2-4 single spaced pages.
 Students should take the Part I exam during the spring semester of the 2nd year.
 The exam must be started before April 1st and be completed by June 1st of the summer between years 2 and 3.

-Qualifying Exam (Part II): Thesis Proposal.
-After passing the Part I Exam, the student is expected to formulate a thesis proposal with the guidance of his/her Thesis Advisor.
+j.
+Part II exam - Thesis Proposal/Qualifying Exam: After passing the Part I Exam, the student is expected to formulate a thesis proposal with the guidance of his/her Thesis Advisor.
 The written proposal should include the specific aims and overall significance of the proposed research, sufficient background for others to understand the research plan, key preliminary data that support the aims, and a description of the experimental design that will be used to accomplish the stated aims.
 The thesis proposal must be written and the Qualifying Examination taken BEFORE October 1st of the fifth semester of graduate study (i.e., fall semester in year 3).
 Successful completion of the Thesis Proposal/Qualifying Exam advances the student to candidacy for the Ph.D. degree.

 Examining committee: The University Council on Graduate Studies has designated rules for the Committee.
 The student's committee must consist of 4 tenured or tenure-track faculty of assistant professor or higher rank and is subject to approval from the NGP Director.
-An expert from outside the University of Rochester may be invited to join the Committee as the external member with prior written approval from the NGP Director and Associate Dean for Graduate Studies.

-Neuroscience track: Three of the 4 members are chosen by the student in consultation with their thesis advisor.
+Neuroscience track: 3 of the 4 members are chosen by the student in consultation with their thesis advisor.
 Of these, 2 MUST be from the NGP faculty list and 1 MUST be from outside of the primary department of the advisor and co-advisor.
-Please notice that NGP faculty members can serve as external committee members for NGP students.
-Note that the thesis advisor is NOT a member of the Examining Committee for students in the Neuroscience track, although he or she is expected to attend the closed session as a silent observer.
-The final member of the Committee will be appointed by the NGP Director from the NGP core faculty and will be a member of the examining committee for the purpose of the thesis proposal only.
+A holder of a secondary appointment in the advisor's and co-advisor's departments may serve as the external committee member, provided that his or her primary appointment is in another department.
+Please notice that faculty members of NGP can serve as external committee members for NGP students as long as the above mentioned stipulations are met.
+The chair may be external or internal to NGP and the advisors' primary departments.
+Note that the thesis advisor (and co-advisor if applicable) is NOT a member of the Examining Committee for students in the Neuroscience track, although he or she is expected to attend the closed session as a silent observer.
+The final fourth member of the Committee will be appointed by the NGP Director from the NGP core faculty and will be a member of the examining committee for the purpose of the thesis proposal only.